 No, Really, Honest.
-Following months of rumor and speculation, Squaw Valley and Alpine Meadows have now officially announced that they are, indeed, becoming one.
+Following months of rumor and speculation, Palisades Tahoe and Alpine Meadows have now officially announced that they are, indeed, becoming one.
 Starting this winter, with both resorts under 'common ownership', skiers and riders will enjoy both mountains under one lift ticket and one season pass.

-The rumors and hearsay that began last fall following KSL Resorts' purchase of Squaw Valley USA and continued throughout the past year, and right up to Monday night, as social media carried the story to another frenzy of speculation.
-However, this morning, via live satellite, the web, social media and beyond, it was all confirmed by Squaw Valley CEO, Andy Wirth and JMA Resorts' President Todd Chapman.
+The rumors and hearsay that began last fall following KSL Resorts' purchase of Palisades Tahoe USA and continued throughout the past year, and right up to Monday night, as social media carried the story to another frenzy of speculation.
+However, this morning, via live satellite, the web, social media and beyond, it was all confirmed by Palisades Tahoe CEO, Andy Wirth and JMA Resorts' President Todd Chapman.

 The following news release was made public this morning (Sept.
 27, 2011)…

 Palisades Tahoe and Alpine Meadows Announce the Combination of Two Legendary Mountain Destinations

 Two of North America’s renowned mountains join forces to provide enormous variety of terrain and adventure.